D. J. Butler

-David John Butler is an American speculative fiction author.
+David John Butler is an American speculative fiction author, editor, publisher, and podcaster.
 His epic flintlock fantasy novel Witchy Kingdom won the Dragon Award for Best Alternate History Novel in 2020.
 Witchy Winter won the 2018 AML Award for Best Novel and the 2018 Whitney Award for Best Speculative Fiction, and Witchy Eye was a preliminary nominee for the Gemmell Morningstar Award.

 Life and career

 Butler attended the New York University School of Law, earning his Juris Doctor in 1999.
 He is married to Emily Butler, and has four children.
 He spent over a decade working as a lawyer for companies including Micron Technology before opening an independent firm in 2010.
 He is employed as a corporate trainer, using his skills as a storyteller to educate business people.
 He began pursuing his childhood dream of being an author in 2010.
 His steampunk Western novel, City of Saints, was a 2012 Whitney Award finalist in the speculative fiction category.

 In 2017, Baen published the first of Butler's American epic flintlock fantasy series, Witchy Eye, set in an alternate 1815 America.
 It was a finalist for a Dragon Award in 2017 and was a preliminary nominee for a Gemmell Morningstar Award in 2018.
 The second book in the series, Witchy Winter, won the 2018 AML Award for Best Novel, the 2018 Whitney Award for Best Speculative Fiction, and was a finalist for the 2018 Dragon Award for Best Alternate History Novel.
 Witchy Kingdom won the Dragon Award for Best Alternate History Novel in 2020.

-In addition to being an author, Butler is Senior Editor for new publisher Ark Press.
-Previously, he served as Consulting Editor at Baen Books and Acquisitions Editor for WordFire Press.
+In addition to being an author, Butler is Editor-in-Chief at Plain and Precious Publishing.
+Previously, he served as Senior Editor at Ark Press, Consulting Editor at Baen Books, and Acquisitions Editor for WordFire Press.